csstools/postcss-plugins/AUTHORING_GUIDELINES.md

 We will make it clear that non-standard, pre-processor features are just that.

 We will only implement that which we know is correct and avoid side effects.

+We will not use LLM's to produce at best mediocre outcomes.